 How can you prepare for an active shooter?
 5 best practices

 The best way to assess an intangible asset during a risk analysis is by speaking to the people who know it best.
+Say you’re assessing a policy.
 We recommend that the security expert conducting the risk analysis send a questionnaire to whoever owns the policy or procedure.
 This could be the head of security, a site manager, or whoever is responsible for updating or educating the employees of the organization about the policy.

-What are you assessing?
 It’s not enough to simply have a policy.
-You want to be sure that an organization’s people are competent in an emergency plan, that policies are updated regularly, and that processes actually work.
+You want to be sure that an organization’s people are competent in that policy, that policies are updated regularly, and that processes actually work.
+If a company has done tabletop exercises or other simulations, looking at the results of those tabletops is helpful.
+You can also look at incident responses, and industry best practices to determine if the intangible assets are working.

 Need help with a risk analysis?
 Schedule your personalized demo today.